Blog Profiles: Zombie Blogs

 I was hesitant to add this one, as it hasn’t updated as recently, but I thought the concept was interesting enough to include.

 This is a zombie apocalypse boot camp that focuses on teaching survival techniques for the upcoming apocalypse.
 This site features articles that different campers have written, with a very different style for each writer, which I find to be pretty interesting.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for horror-type news, let us know.
+If you’re a blogger or journalist looking for horror-type or entertainment news, let us know.
 We can customize a newsfeed for you.